 If the audience’s reaction to Humans is any indication, this is set to change.
 In many ways, Humans is a coming home for Circa and an opportunity for the company to build the audience and respect in their hometown that they receive all around the world.
 It is the first piece of a new three-year partnership with QPAC that was announced in September that seeks to ‘further enable the ensemble to push the boundaries of circus and grow the opportunities to present ground-breaking works to audiences in Queensland’ that will give ‘Circa the chance to regularly present its creations to Brisbane audiences.’
 But, I’m getting ahead of myself.

-The 10 member cast introduce themselves to the audience, first individually, tumbling with increasing ferocity, then in duos and trios, connecting in all possible ways, even by pony tails, smashing into each other, either helping or hinder, showing shades of traditional circus tricks that we all recognise, but using every pathway possible with their strength, balance and flexibility to get there.
+The 10 member cast introduce themselves to the audience, first individually, tumbling with increasing ferocity, then in duos and trios, connecting in all possible ways, even by pony tails.
+They smash into each other, either helping or hindering, showing shades of traditional circus tricks that we all recognise, but using every pathway possible with their strength, balance and flexibility to get there.
 These are acrobats and performers are at the peak of their game, showcasing physical feats most of the audience couldn’t imagine doing themselves.
-The piece is set to gypsy folk song, Etno Camp by Lajko Felix, which slowly builds in a pounding intensity, that the performers match.
+The piece is set to gypsy folk song, Etno Camp by Lajko Felix, which slowly builds to a pounding intensity, that the performers match.
 The pace is unrelenting and my heart is pounding.
 It all builds to a crescendo with Cecilia Martin under lights on the dance trapeze.
 And black out.
 Fuuuuuuuccckkk.
 Wow.
 I finally take a breath.
 It’s 15mins in and that’s just the first piece.
 Welcome back Circa, Brisbane has missed you.

 Humans is a showcase of all that is great about new circus.
 There is no focus on tricks and applause, but an exploration of how the artistry of circus can explore characters themes and emotions while still blowing your mind with incredible skills.
-Being a Circa piece, it is filled with the tumbling, contortion and strong and diverse partners acrobatics and balances that has made it so famous.
+Being a Circa piece, it is filled with the tumbling, contortion and strong and diverse partners acrobatics that has made it so famous.
 Humans also showcases a range of other circus skills throughout the show, including hand balancing, aerial straps, teardrop and dance trapeze to whet the audience’s appetites.
 Pieces that particularly resonate with the audience are ones that showcase their continued development of ‘toss the girl’, an artform that Circa helped bring back into contemporary circus over 8 years ago, and those that embrace clowning and quirkiness.
-Of the latter, the performers explore just what is possible when you find someone who dances to the same rhythm as you, set to the fantastic Please, Please, Please by James Brown, and try to answer the question, is it possible to lick your own elbow?
+Of the latter, the performers explore just what is possible when you find someone who dances to the same rhythm as you, set to the fantastic Please, Please, Please by James Brown, and they try to answer the external question, is it possible to lick your own elbow?
 Go on, I’ll wait until you’ve tried.

 While all cast members are fantastic at what they do, there are a few stand outs.
 Cecilia Martin, strong and fearless in everything she does.
 She is often most at risk throughout the show, including hand balancing at the top of a three high.
-Bridie Hooper, an incredibly multi-skilled performer, shines with every moment she has on stage.
+Bridie Hooper, an incredibly multi-skilled performer, shines inevery moment she has on stage.
 She bases, flies, contorts, performs aerials and seduces with the perfect dead-pan expression that often has the audience in stitches.
 Nathan Knowles, invites, nay seduces the audience into each own of his pieces, particularly a hand-balancing act where his legs almost superfluous.
 And Keaton Hentoff-Killian can only be described as a having springs instead of legs as he tumbles with what can only be described as a combination of lightness and ferocity.

 Compared to many of their other shows, Humans has been through multiple developments over an extended period of time and it shows.
 The show is tight and acrobats effortless fly on and off the stage and connect with each other in ever increasingly weird and wonderful ways.
 Each piece is perfectly matched to a song that drives it to a more powerful place.
 At a Q and A after the show, Yaron Lifschitz, Circa’s Artistic Director tells us that that he buys 100’s of albums to find the perfect song for each act of the show.